[LOGO]

 SAFETY CONSIDERATIONS

-Do not use ORILISSA if you are or may be pregnant, have osteoporosis or severe liver disease, or take medicines such as cyclosporine or gemfibrozil.
+Do not use ORILISSA if you are pregnant, have osteoporosis or severe liver disease, take medicines called organic anion transporting polypeptide (OATP) 1B1 inhibitors that are known or expected to significantly increase the blood levels of elagolix (the active ingredient in ORILISSA), or have had a serious allergic reaction to ORILISSA or any of the ingredients in ORILISSA.
 ORILISSA does not prevent pregnancy.
 It may alter your period, so watch for other signs of pregnancy.
 Stop taking ORILISSA if you become pregnant.
 Ask about proper birth control, as some may affect how ORILISSA works.
+ORILISSA may affect how some birth control works.
 ORILISSA can cause serious side effects, including bone loss, abnormal liver tests, suicidal thoughts or behaviors, and worsening mood.
 Talk to your healthcare provider right away if you notice changes such as jaundice, dark amber-colored urine, suicidal thoughts or actions, depression, or worsening mood.

 Please see additional Important Safety Information and the Full Prescribing Information, including Medication Guide, on this website.